TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Intel.md

 > The Foundation for Building Devices That Connect to the Internet of Things

+> The Wind River Intelligent Device Platform* XT includes the development tools you need to build and customize a target system based on Intel® IoT Gateways.

 > The Wind River Intelligent Device Platform XT (IDP XT) packages the Wind River commercialgrade Linux development platform with security and management tools for gateways.

 > IDP XT provides integrated development and management support for distributed systems that utilize smart services with cloud computing.
 It includes secure remote management layer for cloud-based smart services, including automated customer interaction and support.